MatthewReinbold/APIFutures/README.md

 Sample text will be provided that creators can copy and paste into their pieces **by January 9th**.

 ## How do I submit a link to my contribution so others can link to it?
-When you have created your contribution, [submit the proposed URL via this Google Form](https://forms.gle/9UzNcMRQvxEYkshW6).
-If there aren't any questions, the piece title, author, and link will be added to the list of contributions for inclusion.
+When you have created your contribution, [submit the proposed URL via this Google Form](https://forms.gle/9UzNcMRQvxEYkshW6) prior to January 9th.
+If there aren't any questions upon review, the piece title, author, and link will be added to [the list of contributions for inclusion](https://github.com/MatthewReinbold/APIFutures/blob/main/2024-contributions.md).

 ## Where do I find the list of other API Futures contributions for inclusion in my piece?
 A list of submitted contributions will be provided in markdown and copy/paste format at [the API Futures repository](https://github.com/MatthewReinbold/APIFutures/blob/main/2024-contributions.md).
 The example links and a final version will be provided by January 9th for inclusion in your draft pieces.